graphql-aspnet/graphql-aspnet.github.io/docs/types/input-objects.md

 sidebar_label: Input Objects
 ---

-`INPUT_OBJECT` graph types function in much the same way as [object graph types](./objects) do.
-While GraphQL is doing its discovery of controllers and graph types, whenever it comes across a class used as a parameter to a method it will attempt to generate the appropriate input type definition.
+`INPUT_OBJECT` graph types represent complex data supplied to field arguments or directives.
+Anytime you want to pass more data than a single string or a number, perhaps an Address or a new Employee, you use an INPUT_OBJECT to represent that entity in GraphQL.
+When the system scans your controllers, if it comes across a class used as a parameter to a method it will attempt to generate the appropriate input type definition to represent that class.

-The rules surrounding naming, field declarations, exclusions, use of `[GraphSkip]` etc. apply to input objects but with a few key differences.
+The rules surrounding naming, field declarations, exclusions, use of `[GraphSkip]` etc. apply to input objects but with a few key differences:

-By Default:

--   An input object is named the same as its `class` name, prefixed with `Input_`
+-   Unless overridden, an input object is named the same as its `class` name, prefixed with `Input_` (e.g. `Input_Address`, `Input_Employee`)
-    -   i.e. `Input_Donut`, `Input_Employee`
--   All public properties with a `get` and `set` statement will be included.
+-   Only public properties with a `get` and `set` will be included.
-    -   The return type of the property must be an acceptable type or it will be skipped
+    -   Properties cannot return a `Task<T>`, an `interface` and cannot implements `IGraphUnionProxy` or `IGraphActionResult`.
+Such properties are always skipped.
 -   Methods are always skipped.

 ## Names